 The Editor will send you a link to our submissions folder in your reminder email.
 It’s not a requirement to use it, email is still fine, but if it’s a large number of files, you might find it useful.

 Publication of your piece will usually be made up to six months after receipt.
 Unless stated, you will be expected not to disclose fine detail of as-yet unpublished future articles, future developments or confidential aspects of business that you may help us develop.
 However, you are welcome to advertise your involvement with the site and general details such as the subject of the piece.

 We reserve the right to omit or edit any work submitted or accepted at any time.

-Due to the nature of the site as a subscription service and out of fairness to readers, we require that you do not publish your article elsewhere until at least six months have passed from the publication date.
-After this time, you will be free to publish as you wish.
-We’d be pleased as punch to see “This article first appeared on http://yourwardrobeunlockd.com ” attached, if you wish to do so, although this isn’t a requirement.
+Furthermore, due to the nature of the site as a subscription service and out of fairness to readers, we require that you do not publish your article elsewhere until at least six months have passed from the publication date.

-It doesn’t need to be anything fancy, however.
-It’s fine as long as it includes:
+It doesn’t need to be anything fancy; it’s fine as long as it includes

 - Your name and address as a header at the top

 - The company you’re invoicing (Harman Hay Publications)